lufixSch/LocalCompletion/README.md

 - Improve detection of already existing symbols at the end of a completion
   - Reduce chance of repeating already existing symbols
   - Reduce completion stopping because of false detection of already existing symbols
+- Custom completion stopping
+  - Stop completion after n lines
+  - Detect bracket/brace/parenthesis imbalance and stop/don't stop
+    - Missing closing bracket -> don't stop
+    - Improve detection of already existing symbols at the end of a completion based on this

 ## Extension Settings